 It was to be a new-style smock mill at the north end of the village at the place called the Hook.
 But for good timber, most of what Dominy needed could no longer be found in East Hampton, larger trees having been cut into boards for houses and for the firewood to heat them.
 John Lyon Gardiner, then the proprietor of the island, welcomed them to come for timber, though each board and beam had its value, which was carefully tallied in one of the ledgers he kept.
 In addition to the wood, Gardiner recorded that the Hook Mill Company owed him by the end for 36 meals as well.

 As best records appear to tell, in 1754 Shem had been enslaved to Eleazer Miller.
-Like some of the enslaved and free blacks of the time, he was baptized and received into the town church.
+Like some of the enslaved and free Black townspeople of the time, he was baptized and received into the town church.
 Miller was a man of means, and one of his sons, Burnett Miller, for many years was town clerk and was a member of the Fourth Provincial Congress and in the New York Legislature for about 35 years.
 Records indicating if this Shem was free in 1806 are not conclusive.

-As in white families, names were reused from generation to generation among blacks.
+As in white families, names were reused from generation to generation among Blacks.
 If the first Shem was an old man in 1806, it was another Shem who lived in East Hampton about a generation later and was married to Ellen.
 Their house was in what was called Freetown and they had a daughter, Binah.